dgaydukov/cert-aws/sa/files/sa.md

     * execute passed Userdata
 * Ec2Launch (replaced Ec2Config)
 * Ec2Launch v2 (replaced Ec2Launch)

-###### Athena
-Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
-It uses presto under the hood.
-Presto - good solution if you need to connect to multiple data sources.
-You don’t need to load your data into Athena, as it works directly with data stored in S3.
-It integrates with Amazon QuickSight for easy visualization.
-It uses managed data catalog (aws glue - ETL tool) to store tables you create from s3.
-AntiPattern:
-* Enterprise Reporting and Business Intelligence (for enterprise level it's better to use RedShift, query engine in Redshift has been optimized to perform especially well on data warehouse workloads)
-* ETL Workloads (for etl you should use EMR/Glue)
-Be careful cause each time you run query athena scan your s3, so each query would cost some money.
-There are 3 types of aws services:
-* ec2 - you manage your server (like install mysql there)
-* managed server - aws manages server for yourself (like rds, you just tell how big server you want, aws provision it)
-* serverless/clusterless - aws hides away server from you (athena - you just write query and don't care how many servers would be needed to execute it)
-Because you pay for each query based on the amount of scanned data, you can reduce costs by:
-* data partition - reduce amount of scanned data for each query.
-Athena uses hive for partitioning.
-You can partition by any key, good practice to partition based on date/location.
-You specify partition in WHERE clause, so athena scan only this single partition instead of whole bucket.
-It can also help avoid errors, cause if data not partitioned and you run query against whole bucket you may get exceptions.
-* use workgroups - you can separate users/apps and set limits on amount of data each query or the entire workgroup can process, and to track costs.
-Use iam policy to control access to it. launch more like this - settings from aws console that allows you to launch same ec2 in the same AZ (it just copy all params like type/vpc/subnet/SG/storage and prepopulate wizard with this params, you can just create same ec2 or change some params in wizard and create different ec2).

 ###### Organizations
 Org - service that allows to link several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.